Conditions of access

 - Silver Perch: minimum legal length 33 cm, personal daily bag limit 2 fish.

-- Carp, redfin and other prescribed (non-native) species caught must be removed from site and not returned.
+- carp, redfin and other prescribed (non-native) species caught must be removed from site and not returned

 - Murray Cod may be removed from the water to be unhooked, following these guidelines:

-- Use a strong, knotless net supporting the weight of the fish horizontally.
-Do not lift fish by head or suspended by gills.
+- use a strong, knotless net supporting the weight of the fish horizontally.
+Do not lift fish by head or suspended by gills

-- Keep fish wet and prevent dry or hot surfaces.
-Wet all handling materials and equipment prior to landing.
+- keep fish wet and prevent dry or hot surfaces.
+Wet all handling materials and equipment prior to landing

-- Utilise barbless and circle hooks.
+- utilise barbless and circle hooks

-- Fish must not be cleaned on an SA Water site nor any part of the fish (alive or dead) left at the reservoir.
+- fish must not be cleaned on an SA Water site nor any part of the fish (alive or dead) left at the reservoir

-- Fishing permit holders acknowledge and accept that consumption of fish caught in a reservoir is at your own risk.
+- fishing permit holders acknowledge and accept that consumption of fish caught in a reservoir is at your own risk

-- You must adhere to all relevant legislation when accessing an SA Water site including the Fisheries Management Act 2007, the Marine Safety Act 2013, the Harbours and Navigation Act 1993 and all associated regulations.
+- you must adhere to all relevant legislation when accessing an SA Water site including the Fisheries Management Act 2007, the Marine Safety Act 2013, the Harbours and Navigation Act 1993, and all associated regulations

-- In making SA Water sites available for recreation, SA Water offers no guarantees as to the suitability of the reservoir for fishing or watercraft (where authorised).
+- in making SA Water sites available for recreation, SA Water offers no guarantees as to the suitability of the reservoir for fishing or watercraft (where authorised)

 Kayaking and canoeing is permitted at Bundaleer, Happy Valley, Myponga, South Para, and Warren Reservoirs.

-- only kayaks and canoes are permitted
+- only kayaks and canoes may be used

-- Inflatable devices are not permitted, except for inflatable canoes and kayaks complying with ISO 6185-1 and carrying a badge similar to the following:
+- inflatable devices are not permitted, except for inflatable canoes and kayaks complying with ISO 6185-1 and carrying a badge similar to the following:

 - folding kayaks manufactured from corflute or coroplast are not permitted